deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Well… soap and water are a start, anyway,” Daniel said.
 He smiled when Vemik pulled a face.
 “Actually… come and see.”

 He called up the footage of the Coastals bathhouse.
-Forest Ten’Gewek had no functional concept of modesty---Vemik was sitting on the log naked of all but his knives---or gender segregation, or sexual exclusivity.
-Oh, they tended to form close bonds like the one between Vemik and the Singer, but there was no formal contract or expectation of fidelity among them.
+Forest Ten’Gewek had no functional concept of modesty, and Vemik was sitting on the log naked of all but his knives and the little leather flap that Ten'Gewek men wore to protect their sensitive bits from stray branches as they swung through the trees.
+Nor did they see any point in gender segregation, or sexual exclusivity.
+Oh, they had men's work and women's work, and they tended to form close bonds like the one between Vemik and the Singer, but there was no formal contract or expectation of fidelity among them.
 Ten’Gewek men were generally quite happy to be good friends with their mate’s children from other men.
 The tribe, ultimately, was a big sprawling extended family.

 The Coastals had been more structured.
 Their more sophisticated lifestyle and economy had allowed a handful of powerful men to achieve enormous power and influence.
 That had led to harems at first, with a few of the more influential men having *all* the female attention, which naturally meant a large number of disgruntled bachelors.
 After a while they’d established a convention of monogamy between male and female couples, though notably they’d been happy to accept more… *freedom...* in their same-sex associations.